 As a mom in recovery from an eating disorder, I am very aware of the way I speak.
 Not only for my own needs to stay grounded, but for the well-being of my children.
+Even so, I did not expect what happened when my child asked me about her tummy.

 There is no body/food shaming, restricting, diet talk, or exercise for manipulation in our household.